-We define an application as a single deployment unit written in PHP that you would like to scan for security issues.
-For example, the website, webshop, and the intranet application of a company would pose three different applications in most cases.
+We define an application as a single deployment unit written in PHP or Java that you would like to scan for security issues.
+For example, Wordpress, and some other web applications like XVWA:

 When new code is added to an application slot, RIPS will lock this code base as 1 application.
 From now on, only modified versions of this application can be scanned.
 We recommend to include all security relevant components and dependencies to your application's code when scanning so that RIPS can analyze all code paths that could case security issues.